-Barnes~\cite{barnes2022eu} criticises joint purchasing as i) the voluntary nature of taking part in demand aggregation makes it impractical.
-The total demand bid required makes up 15\% of the 90\% storage target for the winter of 2023--2024~\cite{eureg2022_1032}, which is around 13.5 bcm.
+Barnes \cite{barnes2022eu,barnes2023eu} criticises joint purchasing as i) the voluntary nature of taking part in demand aggregation makes it impractical.
+The total demand bid required makes up 15\% of the 90\% storage target for the winter of 2023--2024~\citep{eureg2022_1032}, which is around 13.5 bcm.
 This is negligible compared to the 400 bcm/year European demand and does not constitute a significant volume with buying power; ii) the mechanism creates tensions between Member States and the Commission by taking over national matters; and iii) an additional platform constitutes competition for the existing, well-developed energy exchanges.

-The design of the mechanism is also being challenged: Le Coq and Paltseva~\cite{lecoq2023} argue that with non-binding matching, the buying power of aggregated demand is not realised at all.
-For smaller companies, the platform offers a central buyer or agent-on-behalf, who acts as an intermediary.
-This is unfavourable for both smaller and larger companies: smaller ones are discouraged from sharing sensitive information, while larger ones are hindered by the weak bargaining power of smaller companies \cite{lecoq2023}.
+The design of the mechanism is also being challenged: \cite{lecoq2023} argue that with non-binding matching, the buying power of aggregated demand is not realised at all.
+For smaller companies, the platform offers a central buyer or agent on behalf of, who acts as an intermediary.
+This is unfavourable for both smaller and larger companies: smaller ones are discouraged from sharing sensitive information, while larger ones are hindered by the weak bargaining power of smaller companies \citep{lecoq2023}.

 In contrast, communication from the EC has been positive overall.
-Upon the closing of each tender round, the Commission delivered a press release on the matched quantities with a corresponding comment from the Vice-President Maro\v{s} Sef\v{c}ovi\v{c} on each round:.\\ First round: \begin{quote} \it {``This is a remarkable success for an instrument that did not exist some five months ago.
-The Commission has played its role as aggregator and matchmaker, and now it is for the respective parties to conclude their agreements.
-It is a win-win for all parties.''} \cite{eu2023R1} \end{quote}
+Upon the closing of each tender round, the Commission delivered a press release on the matched quantities with a corresponding comment from the Vice-President Maro\v{s} Sef\v{c}ovi\v{c} on each round:\\ First round: \begin{quote} \it {``This is a remarkable success for an instrument that did not exist some five months ago.
+The Commission has played its role as an aggregator and matchmaker; now it is for the respective parties to conclude their agreements.
+It is a win-win for all parties.''} \citep{eu2023R1} \end{quote}

 Second round: \begin{quote} \it {``The EU Energy Platform on joint gas purchasing is working well and shows Europe at its best.
-Joining forces is key to guarantee stable and affordable gas supplies to the EU market, for the benefit for our businesses and citizens.
-As we enter a crucial stage of the storage refilling season, I encourage both buyers and suppliers to make the best use of this new market place and further stabilise the European gas market ahead of the winter.''} \cite{eu2023R2} \end{quote}
+Joining forces is key to guarantee stable and affordable gas supplies to the EU market, for the benefit of our businesses and citizens.
+As we enter a crucial stage of the storage refilling season, I encourage both buyers and suppliers to make the best use of this new marketplace and further stabilise the European gas market ahead of the winter.''} \citep{eu2023R2} \end{quote}